amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

-•	Choi, J. W., Chowdhary, G., Singer, A. C., Vishnu, H., **Weiss, A.**, Wornell, G. W., and Deane, G., “Online Segmented Recursive Least-Squares for Multipath Doppler Tracking”, accepted for publication in _Proc. of Underwater Commun.
-Netw._, June 2022.
+•	Choi, J. W., Chowdhary, G., Singer, A. C., Vishnu, H., **Weiss, A.**, Wornell, G. W., and Deane, G., “Online Segmented Recursive Least-Squares for Multipath Doppler Tracking”, accepted for publication in _Proc. of Underwater Communications and Networking_, June 2022.

 •	**Weiss, A.**, Arikan, T., and Wornell G. W., “Direct Localization in Underwater Acoustics via Convolutional Neural Networks: A Data-Driven Approach”, accepted for publication in _Proc. of IEEE Int.
 Workshop on Machine Learning for Signal Processing (MLSP)_, June 2022.